ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/2-Install.md

 - Hit "run" after selecting the EXE that works best for your system.
 Always launch the game this way (don't use Steam).
 - You can verify Listo's mods are all loaded correctly after install by clicking on the official mod manager and looking at the installed mods tab.
 Is there a long list with almost everything enabled?
 Good.
 Some mods, like overwrites to text, will not show as "Enabled" but will still be working fine.
 - **If you install Listo to a different storage device than where you installed BG3 itself**, and the game fails to launch but does not give you an error explaining why it can't work, go to the puzzle pieces icon at the top of MO2 -> Rootbuilder -> Open Rootbuilder -> On the first page that opens, change from “Link” to “Copy” (if your Listo is working ignore this).
-- If you want higher audio quality, you can install [Dialogue Voice Quality Restoration](https://www.nexusmods.com/baldursgate3/mods/8224) manually.
-When prompted to name the install each file in MO2, title them [NoDelete] DVQR Main and [NoDelete] DVQR Audio.
-Install location shouldn't matter.

 ### 7.)
 In-Game Settings